 4 Tips to Maintaining Good Credit During a Divorce

 It may be time to divorce your spouse, but there’s no divorcing your current credit score.
+We’ve compiled 4 tips to help maintain good credit during a divorce.
 Major financial decisions are made while emotions are high and budgets are slashed in half.
 It’s critical new divorcés understand the importance of maintaining a good (a great) credit score during and after the legal split.
 From buying a new home to cars and sending children to college, your new single tax filing can carry some serious financial baggage.
 But with help from financial advisors, divorce attorneys and your own budget-conscious, there is such a thing as divorcing with good credit.

 1.Understand Your Credit Accounts, Especially the Joint Ones